 The wage paid to workers varies greatly.
-These wage differentials are mostly the result of differences in worker ability and the workers' effort in performing the job.
-There are also wage differentials across occupations, because of differences in the demand and supply of laborers for particular job or occupation.
+These wage differentials are mostly the result of differences in worker ability and the workers' effort in performing the job, but may also result if the job is unionized, since the goal of labor unions is to increase compensation over and above what would otherwise be provided based on free market conditions.
+There are also wage differentials across occupations, because of differences in the demand and supply of laborers for particular jobs or occupations.
 These differences arise primarily because of differences in the amount of education or training required and in the desirability of the job itself.

 Most governments impose a minimum wage, which is the minimum that an employer may pay an employee.
 The purpose of the minimum wage is to enable unskilled workers to earn a living.